rslakra/Commerce/e-commerce/e-commerce/README.md

 ---

 ```
 /
 ├── modules                     # The modules
 ├── e-commerce                  # The e-commerce Service
-    |    ├── ecommerce              # The IWS Service
+│    ├── ecommerce              # The IWS Service
-    |    ├── estore                 # The EWS Service
+│    ├── estore                 # The EWS Service
+│    ├── README.md
+│    └── /
-    |    └── README.md
+├── README.md
+├── <module>                        # The module service
-    └── README.md
+└── /
 ```